Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 4. Durability

 ## Tasks
--Provision an RDS instance
+- Provision an RDS instance
--Temporarily stop an RDS instance
+- Temporarily stop an RDS instance
--Remotely connect to RDS instance
+- Remotely connect to RDS instance
--Programmatically update a security group rule
+- Programmatically update a security group rule
--Write several bash scripts for database operations -Operate common SQL commands
+- Write several bash scripts for database operations
+- Operate common SQL commands
--Create a schema SQL file by hand
+- Create a schema SQL file by hand
--Work with UUIDs and PSQL extensions
+- Work with UUIDs and PSQL extensions
--Implement a postgres client for python using a connection pool -Troubleshoot common SQL errors
+- Implement a postgres client for python using a connection pool
+- Troubleshoot common SQL errors
--Implement a Lambda that runs in a VPC and commits code to RDS -Work with PSQL json functions to directly return json from the database -Correctly sanitize parameters passed to SQL to execute
+- Implement a Lambda that runs in a VPC and commits code to RDS
+- Work with PSQL json functions to directly return json from the database
+- Correctly sanitize parameters passed to SQL to execute

 ### Security for Amazon RDS and Postgres